IN THIS ARTICLE:

 In another study, after BCT, women with tapped-out iron stores ran slower and performed worse on cognitive tests compared to women with iron-rich blood.

-Ask your medical health professional to order a blood test the next time you get a physical.
+Ask your health care provider to order a blood test the next time you get a physical.
 He or she can check the iron level in your blood and let you know where you stand.

 You can also look for free screenings at health fairs or get a free test if you donate blood—just make sure you take steps to keep your iron levels up after giving blood.